Matex600/social-edit-matt/README.md

      * Fix = Reset database

-     * Commands in development process
+     * Commands in the development process

   2. Categories not appearing for 20+ minutes in Create a Post.

      * Cause = category Charfield in Post model

-     * Fix = Change Charfield to Foreignkey, update urls, views and templates
+     * Fix = Change Charfield to Foreign key, update URLs, views, and templates

-     * Images in development process
+     * Images in the development process

   3. NoReverseMatch multiple templates